etcipnja/MLH/README.md

 - SAVE IN META DATA:                [('plant_stage','planted')]
 ```

-Please note that if you interrupt this sequence and restart it - it won't start seeding again from the beginning becasue
+Please note that if you interrupt this sequence and restart it - it won't start seeding again from the beginning because
-already seeded plants are marked as "planted" and won't be selected again.
+already seeded plants are marked as "planted" and won't be selected again in the next run.

 Water all "planted" Carrots that have not been watered today